 Watch this short Youtube video prepared by Pure Michigan:

 Where to Retire in Ann Arbor and Home Prices

 The housing choices for retirees are quite varied.
 Its residential neighborhoods have a range of architectural styles, from classic 19th and early 20th-century designs in the older parts of town to ranch style homes further out.
 There is a university related retirement community, University Commons, plus many other developments and assisted living facilities that retirees would find desirable.

 Real Estate Values The median price of homes in Ann Arbor are about the highest of anywhere in Michigan (where prices have been in a free fall).
-According to Zillow, the Home Value index for a home in Ann Arbor in early 2016 was $216,700.
+According to the National Association of Realtors, the median sale price of a home in Ann Arbor during the 3rd quarter of 2020 was $323,400.

 What is special about Ann Arbor

 Tree Town and 147 municipal parks; Traditional college town; A variety of housing choices for retirees; University of Michigan culture and Big 10 sports; Multiple neighborhoods to live in.